APA Corporation (APA) Shares Down Despite Recent Market Volatility

 APA’s Market Performance

-APA stock saw a decrease of 2.35% in the past week, with a monthly decline of -5.22% and a quarterly a decrease of -14.06%.
-The volatility ratio for the week is 3.94%, and the volatility levels for the last 30 days are 3.73% for APA Corporation (APA).
-The simple moving average for the last 20 days is -1.10% for APA stock, with a simple moving average of -2.53% for the last 200 days.
+APA’s stock has seen a -8.10% decrease for the week, with a -15.29% drop in the past month and a -15.64% fall in the past quarter.
+The volatility ratio for the week is 4.02%, and the volatility levels for the past 30 days are at 3.76% for APA Corporation The simple moving average for the last 20 days is -7.70% for APA stock, with a simple moving average of -10.08% for the last 200 days.

 Analysts’ Opinion of APA